What Is a NACE Code? European Industry Classification (NACE)

 Updated: 2026 · Standard: NACE Rev. 2 / Rev. 2.1 · Alignment: ISIC · Governance: Authority & Trust Hub

 What is a NACE code?
-NACE (Nomenclature of Economic Activities) is the European Union’s official classification system for economic activities.
-It supports harmonized statistical reporting across EU Member States and aligned economies while maintaining structural consistency with the UN’s ISIC framework.
+NACE, the Statistical Classification of Economic Activities in the European Community, is the European Union’s official system for classifying economic activities.
+It is used to support harmonized statistical reporting across EU Member States and aligned economies, while remaining structurally aligned with the UN’s ISIC framework.

-NACE is organized as a four-level hierarchy, enabling analysis from broad economic groupings down to specific activity classes.
+NACE is organized as a four-level hierarchy that supports analysis from broad economic groupings down to specific activity classes.

 • Division: two-digit activities within a section